benmarwick/ctv-archaeology/README.md

 ## Data acquisition

 -  The ideal method is to export your spreadsheets from Excel (or whatever program you made them) as CSVs (comma-separated-values, a simple, non-proprietary plain-text-based format that is very transparent, being human-readable, easily machine-processable and suitable for archival storage) and read them into R using the base function `read.csv()`.
 Data in other types of plain text files can be read in with `read.table()`.
--  To read Microsoft Excel files into R there are a number of packages: [readxl]( https://github.com/hadley/readxl) (requires Rcpp, which in turn requires Rtools for Windows or XCode for OSX), [gdata](http://cran.rstudio.com/web/packages/gdata/index.html) (requires Perl), [openxlsx](http://cran.rstudio.com/web/packages/openxlsx/index.html) (requires Rcpp, which in turn requires Rtools for Windows or XCode for OSX), [XLConnect](http://cran.rstudio.com/web/packages/XLConnect/index.html) (requires [rJava](http://cran.rstudio.com/web/packages/rJava/index.html) and Java), [xlsx](http://cran.rstudio.com/web/packages/xlsx/index.html) (also requires rJava and Java).
+-  To read Microsoft Excel files into R there is [readxl]( https://github.com/hadley/readxl).
 OpenDocument Spreadsheet files can be read into R using [readODS](http://cran.rstudio.com/web/packages/readODS/index.html).
 -  For working with untidy and/or complex Excel spreadsheets (i.e. many tables in one sheet, coloured cells, cells with formulas, etc.), use [jailbreakr](https://github.com/rsheets/jailbreakr), [xlsxtractr](https://github.com/hrbrmstr/xlsxtractr), [tidyxl](https://github.com/nacnudus/tidyxl) and [unpivotr](https://github.com/nacnudus/unpivotr)
 -  Text data (as in sentences and paragraphs) can be read in and analysed with the [tm](http://cran.rstudio.com/web/packages/tm/index.html) package or [tidytext](https://cran.r-project.org/package=tidytext).
 If the text is in a Microsoft Word file, use [textreadr](https://CRAN.R-project.org/package=textreadr), or if it's a PDF file, use [pdftools](https://CRAN.R-project.org/package=pdftools).
 Text in image files can be extracted with [tesseract](https://cran.r-project.org/package=tesseract)
 -   For quickly reading in a very large number of CSV files, or very large CSV files, use `fread()` from the [data.table](http://cran.rstudio.com/web/packages/data.table/index.html) package or functions in the [readr](https://github.com/hadley/readr) package.
 For plain text (CSV, TSV, etc) files that are too big to fit in memory, use [chunked](https://CRAN.R-project.org/package=chunked) to read and operate on them in small chunks.